When Life Feels Stuck-

 A missed opportunity to do good can typically be made-up at another time and the consequences of most indulgences can be remedied with a little extra exercise.
 Other choices more complicated.
 Perhaps we deeply regret getting married and/or divorced, our chosen career path, the choice to have (or not have) children, or a great big sinful decision that simply cannot be undone no matter how much we wish it could be.

 “What if” and “if only” thinking is a pointless waste of energy because it keeps us stuck in the past and focuses our energy in an introspective, navel gaze-y kind of way that will never actually change anything.
 To the best of my (admittedly limited) knowledge even God cannot change the past.
-Consequently, there is nothing to be gained by wishing we could do something that even the Omnipotent Maker of the Universe cannot (or chooses not) do.
+Consequently, there is nothing to be gained by wishing we could do something that even the Omnipotent Maker of the Universe cannot (or chooses not) to do.

 That said.